GioviDetto/GioviDetto/README.md

 ### Hi there 👋
+I'm Giovanni!
+An enthusiastic student at Polytechnic of Turin.
+If you want to know more about me keep reading!:leftwards_arrow_with_hook:
 <!--
 **GioviDetto/GioviDetto** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.